ustwo/engineering-blog/_posts/2024-02-22-swift-packages-with-binary-targets.md

 ### Deploy <a name="deploy"></a>

-Deploy this package, your folder structure should be succinct to GitHub.
+Deploy this package, your folder structure should be succinct to GitHub, ie, you should not see any of your public code.

 ![Package Contents](/assets/swiftpackage/xcframework_package.png)